Medical Club of Philadelphia

 ship applications.
 It was also decided that guests attending quarterly meetings should pay no charge if they applied for membership during that meeting.

 For several decades they kept busy with Bylaw amendments.
-Details such as the amount of dues, and the charges for quarterly meetings were spelled out in the Bylaws.
+Details such as the number of dues and the charges for quarterly meetings were spelled out in the Bylaws.
 This process made amendments mandatory whenever changes in charges were made.
 As time went on, they eliminated many details from the Bylaws.
 One amendment reduced the entrance fee and dues to five dollars each.

 IN 1896, all officers were returned to office with little change in the list of Governors and Directors.
 In 1907 the Presidents began serving for only one term.